Quick Tips on Writing Titles for Tables and Figures in Scientific Papers

 Citing Tables/Figures from Other Research Papers

 Sometimes, you may have to refer to tables or illustrations from previously published papers (including your own).
-But you should be aware two main guidelines for this:
+But you should be aware of two main guidelines for this:

-1. Tables/figures taken from other sources should belisted under references.
+1. Tables/figures taken from other sources should be listed under references.

 2. In the main text, add a note below the table/figure clarifying that copyright was obtained from the original owner.